lvgl/lvgl/README.md

 **Free and Portable**
   - A fully portable C (C++ compatible) library with no external dependencies.
-  - It can be compiled to any MCU or MPU, with any (RT)OS
+  - Can be compiled to any MCU or MPU, with any (RT)OS
-  - Support monochrome, ePaper, OLED or TFT displays, or even monitors.
+  - Supports monochrome, ePaper, OLED or TFT displays, or even monitors.
   - Distributed under the MIT licence, so you can easily use it in commercial projects too.
   - Needs only 32kB RAM and 128 kB Flash, a frame buffer, and at least an 1/10 screen sized buffer for rendering.
   - OS, External memory and GPU are supported but not required.